pierwill/OpenChicago/guide/punctuation.rst

      "Men addict themselves to inferior pleasures, not because they deliberately prefer them, but because they are the only ones to which they have access."

-   But do not use commas before such words when the thought is incomplete without the following words.

 #.
-For parenthetical, adverbial, or appositional clauses or phrases use commas to indicate structurally disconnected, but logically integral, interpolations; dashes to indicate both structurally and logically disconnected insertions ; never use the two together (see 175):
+For parenthetical, adverbial, or appositional clauses or phrases use commas to indicate structurally disconnected, but logically integral, interpolations;

+..
 "Since, from the naturalistic point of view, mental states are the concomitants of physiological processes . . . ."; "The French, generally speaking, are a nation of artists"; "The English, highly democratic as they are, nevertheless deem the nobility fundamental to their political and social systems."
 "There was a time I forget the exact date when these conditions were changed."

-#.
-Use a comma to separate two identical or closely similar words, even if the sense or grammatical con- struction does not require such separation (see 142) :
+.. #.
+Use a comma to separate two identical or closely similar words, even if the sense or grammatical construction does not require such separation:

-     "Whatever is, is good"; "What he was, is not known"; "The chief aim of academic striving ought not to be, to be most in evidence "; "This is unique only in this, that . . . ."
+     "Whatever is, is good";
+     "What he was, is not known";
+     "The chief aim of academic striving ought not to be, to be most in evidence ";
+     "This is unique only in this, that . . . ."

 #.
 In adjectival phrases a complementary, qualifying, delimiting, or antithetical adjective added to the main epithet preceding a noun should ordinarily be preceded and followed by a comma: